melinda-hl-lim/Launch-School/rb-120_OOP/lesson_1_oo_readings/object_oriented_programming_book.md

 At the object level:

-- objects do not hsare states between other objects, but they do share behaviours
+- objects do not share states between other objects, but they do share behaviours
 - the values in an object's instance variables (states) are different, but they can call the same instance methods (behaviours) defined in the class

 At the class level: